lightspeedwp/wc-gateway-peach-payments/README.txt

 = Sign up with Peach Payments ↑ Back to top =
 Contact Peach Payments at sales@peachpayments.com to set up a merchant account for your company/website.
 Peach Payments will assist you in the application process with the respective banks.
 Please note that the merchant account application process may take up to 4 weeks depending on the bank.
-Get in touch as soon as possible to avoid delays in going live.
+Get in touch as soon as possible to avoid delays going live.

 = It's Free, and always will be =
 We’re firm believers in open source – that’s why we’re releasing the WooCommerce Peach Payments Gateway plugin for free, forever.